jrester/tesla_powerwall/README.md

 > Note: This is not an official API provided by Tesla and as such might fail at any time.

-Powerwall Software versions from 1.45.0 to 1.50.1 are supported, but others will probably work too.
+Powerwall Software versions from 1.45.0 to 1.50.1 as well as 20.40.x are tested, but others will probably work too.
+If you encounter an error regarding a change in the API of the Powerwall because your Powerwall has a different version than listed here please open an Issue to report this change so it can be fixed.

 > For more information about versioning see [API versioning](#api-versioning).